Halfway Houses in Saint Helens, OR

 Services provided:

-• Relapse prevention, trauma counseling and CBT
+• Relapse prevention, brief intervention and anger management

 Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient - 32.3 miles from Saint Helens, OR